bluesky-social/pds/README.md

 ### Install your server

 Install your Ubuntu 22.04 server, and then ensure that you can ssh to it.

-It is recommended that you only allow port 22 (ssh) traffic from your own public IP address.
+**NOTE:** It is a good security practice to restrict inbound ssh access (port 22/tcp) to your own computer's public IP address.
 You can check your current public IP address using [ifconfig.me](https://ifconfig.me/).

 ### Open your firewall

 One of the most common sources of misconfiguration is not opening firewall ports correctly.
 Please be sure to double check this step.

 It may be helpful to use a remote [port scanning](https://dnschecker.org/port-scanner.php) service to verify that access is permitted.
+Once your server is fully configured, this service should display the ports as open.

-#### Open ports on your cloud and local firewalls
+#### Open ports on your cloud provider's firewall

 In your cloud provider's console, the following ports should be open to access from the public internet.

 * 80/tcp (Used only for TLS certification verification)
 * 443/tcp (Used for all application requests)

-#### Open ports using ufw
+#### Open ports on your Linux firewall

-If your VM is running a Linux firewall managed with `ufw`, you will also need to open these same ports on your VM itself.
+If your server is running a Linux firewall managed with `ufw`, you will also need to open these same ports on the server itself.

 ```bash
 $ sudo ufw allow 80/tcp